How to Apply

 - Familiarity with central database data access via Business Objects or similar application

-- Experience in using the M-Pathways systems for general ledger, student services and human resources functions
+- Experience in using the M-Pathways systems for financials, student services, and human resources functions

-- Experience in a research environment in conjunction with grant / contract proposal preparation
+- Familiarity in a research environment in conjunction with grant/contract proposal preparation

 The College of Literature, Science, and the Arts seeks to recruit and retain a diverse workforce as a reflection of our commitments to serve the diverse people of Michigan, fulfill the College’s Guiding Principles, and sustain the excellence of LSA.